 if [ -d "/Applications/Webroot SecureAnywhere.app" ]; then echo "Webroot already installed.
 Skipping installation." exit 1 else echo "Webroot not found.
 Installing..." exit 0 fi

-Note: this Condition script assumes that the Install on Success setting is toggled ON.
+Note: This Custom Conditional Command assumes that the Install on Success setting is toggled ON.

 If you have any questions, please do not hesitate to reach out to us by contacting firstname.lastname@example.org